-JAH’s clerkship program is challenging, stimulating, and rewarding.
+JAH’s summer clerkship program is challenging, stimulating, and rewarding.
 As a clerk with us, you won’t be relegated to a back office, conducting endless research and only making friends with your computer screen.
 Our goal is to make your clerkship substantive and interactive.

 We encourage you to share the practice area in which you have the most interest.
 Then, we’ll match you to a partner mentor in that practice group.
 Your mentor will coordinate project assignments and serve as a resource, answering any questions you may have.

 Although we want you to work on assignments in your area of interest, we also want you to experience the teamwork between our practice groups and understand the breadth of services our Firm provides.
 Thus, by the end of the summer, you will have completed litigation, corporate, real estate, and trusts and estates projects.
 This rotational structure ensures that you meet everyone at the Firm—not just a select group of attorneys.

 You can look forward to assisting with a wide range of projects, including helping to prepare for key hearings, participating in closings, and drafting business succession plans.